nebius-analytics/newanalyst/README.md

 If you have problems with connecting to DB please contact our HR team.

 ## 2. Conversion to first GPU conumption
 Now, imagine yourself as an analyst at Nebius.
-The CPO approaches you and asks: “How can we increase conversion from registration to first GPU consumption for Individual users”
+The CPO approaches you and asks: “How can we increase conversion from registration to first GPU consumption for Individual users?”

 Propose an action plan for how you would approach this task.
 Consider the following: